brngklp/brngklp/README.md

 - ✨ I'm a High School student living in Zonguldak.
 - 🔭 I’m currently working on my new projects.
 - 🌱 I’m currently learning Ruby.
-- 🤔 I use Linux as my daily driver and the distro I'm currently using is Pop!_OS
+- 🤔 I use Linux as my daily driver and the distro I'm currently using is Fedora 34.